Roof Replacement Cost in Houston: Real Prices & What to Expect

 Thinking of repairing instead of replacing?
 Read our Roof Repair vs. Replacement Cost Guide to see which option saves you more in the long run.

+Real-world roof replacement costs in Houston vary based on material choice, home size, and project complexity.
 Understanding what other homeowners pay can give you a clearer idea of what to expect.
 Here are a few real-world examples:

 | Home Type | Roofing Material | Estimated Cost | Reason for Replacement | Timeline |